tamboliv10/fake_insta_profile_detection/README.md

 ## Project Description:

-The Fake User Profile Identification System is a machine learning-based application designed to identify whether an Instagram profile is genuine or fake.
-This project utilizes advanced algorithms such as Support Vector Machines (SVM) and Artificial Neural Networks (ANN) to analyze user profile data and predict the authenticity of the account.
+This is a Python-based tool designed to evaluate the authenticity of Instagram profiles, addressing the increasing issue of fake accounts on social media.
+Utilizing the instaloader library, InstaVerified extracts comprehensive profile data and analyzes it against predefined criteria to determine if a profile is likely genuine or fake.
+The tool focuses on key indicators such as the presence of a profile picture, follower-to-following ratio, bio description, and post count to assess profile authenticity.
+While currently serving as a basic prototype, InstaVerified sets the foundation for future enhancements, including analysis of comments, captions, and the nature of the user's followers.

 ## Features
 User Profile Information Analysis: Input various profile attributes to determine if the account is fake or real.
-- Machine Learning Models: Utilizes SVM and ANN for accurate prediction.
-- Web Interface: Simple and user-friendly web interface built using Flask.

 ## Requirements
 - joblib==1.3.2